 Since most of the world’s air pollution is caused due to vehicles and transportation, you can save your money, resources, and environment by using public transport.

-If more people travel through public transport, fewer vehicles will come out, and less gasoline will burn.
-Finally, it will have a significant and fruitful impact on the air quality and environment.
+If more people travel by public transport, fewer vehicles will come out, and less gasoline will burn.
+Finally, it will have a significant and fruitful impact on the air quality and the environment.

 2. Save Electricity